Donors pledge $4.4 billion for Syria, well short of target - Journal du Cameroun

 The sum committed at a two-day conference in Brussels was less than half of the $9 billion the United Nations says is needed this year to help those in need inside Syria and living as refugees in neighbouring countries.

-The head of the UN aid agency UNOCHA called the $4.4 billion “a good start” but a group of nine international aid organisations said the conference “did not go nearly far enough”.
+The head of the UN aid agency UNOCHA called the $4.4 billion “a good start” but Oxfam slammed the international response as “tragically inadequate”.

 “My best guess is that by the end of the day we will have heard pledges for 2018 of $4.4 billion,” Mark Lowcock, the head of UNOCHA, told a news conference.

-He added that pledges of a further $3.3 billion for 2019 and after were expected at the conference, attended by more than 80 countries, aid groups and agencies.
+The EU’s aid commissioner Christos Stylianides said later that pledges of a further $3.4 billion for 2019 and after were made at the conference, attended by more than 80 countries, aid groups and agencies.

 But several major donors including the United States have not yet confirmed their pledges, Lowcock said, because of ongoing internal budget wrangling.